Mohammad Mossadegh home | news | biography | photos | project | t-shirts | library | media | links | 1953 coup

 Regardless of this setback, the covert operation soon went into full swing, conducted from the U.S. embassy in Tehran under the leadership of Kermit Roosevelt, Jr. Agents were hired to facilitate violence, and as a result protests broke out across the nation, anti- and pro-monarchy.
 Protesters violently clashed in the streets, leaving almost 300 dead.
 The operation was successful in triggering a coup, and within days pro-Shah tanks stormed the capital and bombarded the Prime Minister's residence.
 Mossadegh surrendered and was arrested on the 19th of August, 1953, tried for treason, and sentenced to 3 years in prison.

-Now, keep in mind that on March 8 of 1951, Mossadegh submitted to the Iranian mullahs his proposal to nationalize Iran's oil.
+Dennis Kucinich Now, keep in mind that on March 8 of 1951, Mossadegh submitted to the Iranian mullahs his proposal to nationalize Iran's oil.
 According to the Cornell University library, the Anglo-Iranian Oil Company, most of whose stock was owned by the British Government, had been paying Iran much less than the British Government took from the company in taxes.
 Mossadegh's nationalization bill scared the company into concessions that were made too late.
 The Premier was committed to nationalization.
 Much to the surprise of the British, he went through with it right down to the expulsion of British technicians, without whom the Iranians could not run the Abadan refinery.
 Results?
-The West lost the Iranian oil supply, and the Iranian Government lost the oil payments.
+The West lost the Iranian oil supply, and the Iranian government lost the oil payments.

 When we are talking about democracy in Iran, Iran had a democratic government which was overthrown because of oil.
 So let's celebrate democracy and not try to at the same time praise a process that resulted in an overthrow of democracy.